 - Lost wages and earning capacity due to the severity of the injury

 - Loss of comfort or consortium due to the death of a spouse

-- The value of any type of property damage caused in the accident
+- The value of any property damage caused by the accident

 What Are the Common Causes of Houston Car Crashes?